decover-tech/web-chatbot/README.md

 # embed-chatbot
-Chatbot component that can be embedded on any website.
+This project contains the React-Component that DecoverAI uses to embed the chatbot on different Websites.

+# Contact Us
+Please contact the author at [@ravi](https://twitter.com/ravi) for any questions.